 Choosing a Door Type

-Display refrigerator doors come in two basic designs: swinging and sliding.
+Glass door cooler doors come in two basic designs: swinging and sliding.
 Swinging doors are mounted on hinges and swing outward, like on a classic reach-in box.
-Some models with swinging doors include the option to reverse the doors, so the hinges can be installed on the opposite side if it better suits the box’s location.
-In terms of energy efficiency, swinging doors might be a better choice because they’re less likely to be left open to waste energy.
-Most are self-closing and will form a positive seal every time they close.
+Some models with swinging doors include the option to reverse the hinges so the doors will open in the opposite direction it that better fits the flow of foot traffic in your store.
+In terms of energy efficiency, swinging doors might be a better choice because they're less likely to be left open and waste energy.
+Most are self-closing and will form a positive seal each time they close.

-Sliding doors, which are available on two section models and larger, are mounted on rails and slide horizontally.
-Sliding doors can conserve space in narrow aisles, and are somewhat easier to open, providing a more comfortable shopping experience.
-The rails that sliding doors sit on tend to become worn over time and let cold air escape, decreasing the unit’s energy efficiency.
-Additionally, customers may not tightly close the doors and even units with an automatic closing mechanism can be worn out to the point where they still sit open.
+Sliding doors, available on two section models and larger, are mounted on rails and slide horizontally.
+Sliding doors can conserve space in narrow aisles and are somewhat easier to open, providing a more comfortable shopping experience.
+The rails that sliding doors sit on tend to become worn over time and let cold air escape, decreasing the unit's energy efficiency.
+Additionally, customers may not tightly close the doors and even the automatic closing mechanism that some units include can be worn out to the point where the doors still sit open.

-The standard shelving in a refrigerated display case is made of steel and coated in plastic, either PVC or epoxy, to help it resist rusting and make them easier to clean.
+The standard shelving in a glass door merchandiser is made of steel and coated in plastic, either PVC or epoxy, to help it resist rusting and make them easier to clean.
 This type of shelving is durable and will hold up to regular use, but over time the coating can become worn, exposing the metal and leading to rust and unsanitary conditions, so they will periodically need to be replaced.

 A longer-lasting alternative to coated shelving is stainless steel.
 Solid stainless steel comes at a higher price, but will last longer without having to be replaced.

-The compressor is a key component in the refrigeration process, and it’s critical that it have open space around its louvered air intake and exhaust vents.
-In a reach-in merchandiser, the compressor will be located on either the top or the bottom.
-The location can have some significant implications in terms of cleaning and maintenance, so it’s worth your time to be deliberate in choosing which type you want.
+The compressor is a key component in the refrigeration process, and it's critical that it have open space around its louvered air intake and exhaust vents.
+In a glass door cooler, the compressor will be located on either the top or the bottom.
+The location can have some significant implications in terms of cleaning and maintenance, so it's worth your time to be deliberate in choosing which type you want.